 Your satisfaction in any area of your life can be increased or decreased depending on how well aligned you are with your values.
 If one of your top values is fun, you may not be best served by becoming a grief coach.

 One of my top values is continuous learning.
 I love reading about business, coaching, psychology and marketing.
 This realization led me to enter a coaching niche that allows me to teach the topics I read about.

 Most of the top experts will agree that when you find something you’re passionate about that’s aligned with your values, you’ll no longer view your work as a job and you’ll spend more time in a state of “flow” where you tap into your best talent and time flys as you do your best work.
 For a great book on this topic, check out Flow: The Psychology of Optimal Experience.

-By signing up for the free offer on the front page of this blog, you’ll have access to both the 6 Human Needs assessment and aValues Assessment that will help you gain a new level of clarity of the factors and tendencies that influence your decisions each day.
+By signing up for the FREE 5 Steps For Launching a Successful Coaching Business, you’ll have access to both the 6 Human Needs assessment and aValues Assessment that will help you gain a new level of clarity of the factors and tendencies that influence your decisions each day.
 I’d love to hear about your eye-opening experiences with these 2 assessments.
 Please post your comments below!